 ■ APMdigest sponsors are allowed multiple blogging accounts on the Vendor Forum.
 (Non-sponsors are only eligible to open one blogging account per company.)
 Platinum and Gold Sponsors are eligible for an unlimited number of blogging accounts, and Silver Sponsors are eligible for up to 8 blogging accounts.
 This sponsor benefit is especially helpful for companies with multiple thought leaders in the industry who would like to claim authorship for their own blogs.

-■ If a sponsorship ends, the multiple blogging accounts are closed, except for one.
+■ If a sponsorship ends, the multiple blogging accounts are closed, except for one, but the previous blogs remain on the site.
 The company can choose whether they want to keep one of the existing blogging accounts or open a new blogging account for a new byline instead.
 Then that person will be the company's designated blogger on APMdigest.
 The company is still welcome to blog on APMdigest's Vendor Forum any time, but all blogs would be attributed to the one designated byline.

 ■ If a blogger leaves the sponsor company, moves to a new company in the APM industry or a related market, and continues to blog, all blogs posted by that blogger – past and present – will reference the new company.
 References to the previous company will be removed from the previous blogs.

-■ Do not promote your own company, products or partners in the body copy or text of any blogs on the Vendor Forum.
+■ Do not promote your own company, products, partners or any other vendors or brands in the body copy or text of any blogs on the Vendor Forum.
 Topics should be general industry interest.
-Copy and graphics should be non-promotional and vendor-neutral.
+Copy and graphics should be non-promotional and vendor-neutra

 ■ References to your company in the blog copy is permitted when you are discussing a survey or report conducted or commissioned by your company.
 A reference to your company's or partner's product is never permitted in the blog copy.

 ■ If your blog is about a study or survey conducted or commissioned by your company, focus on the results of the survey/study, not why and how the survey/study was conducted.